Billing refactor

 Prototype usability

-We couldn’t have been happier with the test results.
-They gave us the green light from leadership.
+Test results gave us the green light from leadership.

 Baseline testing